Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Is the ground continuing to sink?

-Are all outriggers deployed and locked?
+Are all outriggers fully deployed and locked?

 Is the chassis level?

-Is the emergency stop device functional?
+Is the emergency stop functional?

-Is the operator wearing a safety harness?
+Is the operator wearing a harness?

 Key reminder: